 Clothing and Diaper Drives for the Homeless

-HBA members and support staff from law firms and corporations throughout the city have donated 345,832 coats, articles of clothing for children and adults, and disposable diapers, as well as $180,365 in monetary donations, through annual drives.
+HBA members and support staff from law firms and corporations throughout the city have donated more than 350,000 coats, articles of clothing for children and adults, and disposable diapers, as well as over $180,000 in monetary donations, through annual drives.
 The items are distributed to homeless and needy citizens through local shelters, missions and agencies.

 The Houston Bar Association partners with Communities In Schools Houston on the Summer Legal Internship Program, which provides high school students internships and employment opportunities at Houston law firms, corporate legal departments and public legal institutions.

 Contact Angelica Adams at CIS Houston, (713) 654-1515 • email@example.com

 The HBA Fee Dispute Committee sets up panels of attorneys and lay persons that arbitrate disputes between attorneys and clients involving legal fees, at no cost.

 Each year, the HBA collects funds and recruits volunteers for the construction of homes through Houston Habitat for Humanity.
 To date the HBA has funded and built 22 homes.

 The HBA partners with the Houston Alumni and Youth (HAY) Center to provide legal education and support programs to youth who are aging out of the foster care system.
 HBA members also donate items and volunteer at special events such as an annual Holiday Party.